p2p-org/aleo_pulse/README.md

 # Aleo pulse

 ### About:
-Aleo-pulse is simple python script inspired by [sui-doctor](https://github.com/MystenLabs/sui-doctor) that allow you to check basic configuration of server/workstation, where aleo is being executing.
+Aleo-pulse is simple Python script inspired by [sui-doctor](https://github.com/MystenLabs/sui-doctor) that allows you to check the basic configuration of server/workstation, where Aleo is being executed.
 It can be useful if you don't have automation for server/workstation configuration and want to double-check that your setup is correct.

 ## Features